tokkonopapa/WordPress-IP-Geo-Block/_codex/03. Features and performance/07/record-settings-and-logs.md

 ### HTTP Method ###

 [RFC2616][RFC2616-SEC9] defines 8 method, i.e. GET, POST, PUT, DELETE, HEAD, OPTIONS, TRACE, CONNECT.
-The definitions says :
+The definitions says:

 > In particular, the convention has been established that the GET and HEAD
 > methods SHOULD NOT have the significance of taking an action other than